MeadowHillSoftware/Nativity-in-Bits/README.md

 Nativity-in-Bits
 ================

-A program for randomly generating 3rd edition Dungeons &amp; Dragons PCs.
+A program for randomly generating race, class, and background for Neverwinter Nights characters.